josevnz/InteractiveBashScript/README.md

 ## Asking questions, learning how to read

-So for our first try, [I wrote](https://github.com/josevnz/InteractiveBashScript/blob/main/kodegeek_rdp1.sh) a shell wrapper around freerdp asking for the user, password and remote machine.
+So for our first try, [I wrote (version 1)](https://github.com/josevnz/InteractiveBashScript/blob/main/kodegeek_rdp1.sh) a shell wrapper around freerdp asking for the user, password and remote machine.
 Will use Bash [builtin read command](https://wiki.bash-hackers.org/commands/builtin/read):

 ```shell=
 #!/bin/bash